geekjr/quickai/README.md

 ## QuickAI is a Python library that makes it extremely easy to experiment with state-of-the-art Machine Learning models.

+# Note: Even if you are not using YOLO, you will still need a file in your curent working directory called coco.names.
+If you are not using YOLO, this file can be empty.

 Announcement video

 [![Announcement video](https://img.youtube.com/vi/kK46sJphjIs/0.jpg)](https://www.youtube.com/watch?v=kK46sJphjIs)